ryantanlien/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to flag an applicant
+1. User requests to flag an applicant.
-2. LinkedOUT shows the updated list of applicants
+2. LinkedOUT shows the updated list of applicants.

    Use case ends.